 The brocante of Villeneuve-lès-Avignon operates throughout the year, from Spring to Winter.
 And even if some November mornings can be chilly when the Mistral blows, the Villeneuve-lès-Avignon flea market continues to attract the most serious antique dealers in Provence and abroad, who flock at the market well before dawn, to snap up the best merchandises.

 The flea market of Villeneuve-lès-Avignon is characterized by the quality of the exhibited goods, its spirit of conviviality and the relatively fair prices charged by its merchants.
 Talking about prices, bargaining is a generally accepted practice.
 However, you shouldn’t expect a huge discount, particularly when it’s still early in the morning.
-Vendors tend to be more “cooperative” at the end of the flea market day, when they are eager to pack up (you can find more shopping tips in our article Flea Markets in France: How to Shop Smart).
+Vendors tend to be more “cooperative” at the end of the flea market day, when they are eager to pack up.

 And even if your knowledge of French is limited to a handful of common words, most vendors are very congenial and will do their best to help you understand – even if they don’t master the King’s English.